blairh913/wgfast_2025/tutorials/overview.md

 # Markdown Files

+EL Notes: Do we need this file?
+How about something along the lines of the wanting to provide the FAST community with documentation on how to use these open source tools.
+Was there feedback from the 2024 meeting that spurred this?

 Whether you write your book's content in Jupyter Notebooks (`.ipynb`) or in regular markdown files (`.md`), you'll write in the same flavor of markdown called **MyST Markdown**.